-As darkness began to fall, we plugged on to Calais without suffering further mechanical issues, but the closer we got, it became clear that we had made much better time than we had any reason to predict, but we were going to be achingly close to the cut-off for our ferry.
+As darkness began to fall, we plugged on to Calais, thankfully, without suffering further mechanical issues, but the closer we got, it became clear that we had made much better time than we had any reason to predict, and we were going to be achingly close to the cut-off time for our ferry.
 Despite arriving just before the departure time, the computer said no, and we would not be able to board the ship.
+We parked up.
 Frustrating close as we could see the ship right in front of us with the bow doors open!

 With the next ferry not due to leave until 11.35pm, we had some time to kill.
 Jon busied himself trying to understand the whacky wiring system on the Defender and hopefully head off any more potential electrical gremlins, as we still had a long way to go.
 Jon’s workshop is based in Essex, so we had the unappetizing prospect of a further 3-hour drive in the early morning after a midnight arrival in Dover.
 This was swiftly becoming a 24-hour marathon journey.
 Neither of us fancied reliving those golden days…

 Just after midnight, UK time, Mandy finally returned us to the land of her birth.
 After a relatively uneventful drive from Dover, passing through the Dartford tunnel and the M25, and wearily arrived in rural Essex, around 3am and very worse for wear.
 The Solihull girl, with a German accent, had ultimately done the job.